2022 Imo-Rivers explosion: Lessons learned

 Furthermore, the local medical services were shown to lack the capacity to handle a casualty count of this magnitude.
-A witness said about 150 people with severe burns were rushed to the village health centre for treatment.
+A witness said people with severe burns were rushed to the village health centre for treatment.
 But he said many victims were turned away by the health centre.
 The incident revealed shortcomings in the management and coordination of the local health system, which led to delays in treatment for some of the injured.
-In addition, the event highlights the importance of improving the local health system’s capacity to respond to emergencies in order to enhance public health and safety.
+In addition, the event highlights the importance of improving the local health system's capacity to respond to emergencies to enhance public health and safety.

 The disaster also revealed the social and economic challenges in the Niger Delta region.
 The damage to fishing and farming caused by the oil industry over the decades and the failure to share the oil wealth has led some to lose the opportunity to make money.
 This situation has led some people to seek alternative sources of income.
 According to another report, illegal refining has become a major source of employment in the Niger Delta over the past decade, at the same time as unemployment rates have soared nationally.
 As the local oil industry has developed, local youth have lacked opportunities to make a living, which has led them to enter the industry even in the face of danger.
 The situation indicates that solutions focusing solely on illegal activities may not address the underlying conditions.
 Combined with the public acceptance of illegal oil mentioned above, observers can infer that local economic development may be the culprit of these illegal activities.
 The incident shows that sustainable solutions could include economic development plans for the communities involved.